I/O complexity and pebble games with partial computations: Approximation algorithms

-Having established hardness, we discuss approximation algorithms.
-When $M=2$, we first observe that the deletion of edges simplifies in the following three cases.

-\begin{observation} In the $(2,1)$-I/O model, assuming that we just deleted edge $e_1=(v_1,w_1)$, and we want to eliminate the edge $e_2=(v_2,w_2)$, the total cost in terms of moves is: \begin{enumerate}[(a)] \item Two pebble moves with total cost one, if they share the same target: REMOVE $v_1$ and then LOAD $v_2$.
-In this case $w_1=w_2$, which means that we can REMOVE $v_1$ from the cache with no cost, and LOAD $v_2$ with cost one, and then perform the computation at no cost.
-See Figure \ref{fig:two_edges_case_a}. \item Three moves with total cost two, if they share the same source: STORE $w_1$, REMOVE $w_1$, and then LOAD $w_2$.
+In this section we discuss approximation algorithms.
+When $M=2$, we first observe that the deletion of edges simplifies significantly.
+Assuming that we just deleted edge $e_1=(v_1,w_1)$, and we want to eliminate the edge $e_2=(v_2,w_2)$, the total cost in terms of moves is given by one of the following three cases (illustrated in Figure \ref{fig:two_edges_possible_cases}): \begin{enumerate}[(a)] \item Two pebble moves with total cost one, if they share the same target: REMOVE $v_1$ and then LOAD $v_2$.
+In this case $w_1=w_2$, which means that we can REMOVE $v_1$ from the cache with no cost, and LOAD $v_2$ with cost one, and then perform the computation at no cost. \item Three moves with total cost two, if they share the same source: STORE $w_1$, REMOVE $w_1$, and then LOAD $w_2$.
 In this case $v_1=v_2$.
-We first need to STORE $w_1$ in memory with cost one, then REMOVE it and then LOAD $w_2$ from the main memory with cost one, totalling two moves.
-See Figure \ref{fig:two_edges_case_b}. \item Five moves with total cost three, if they do not share any vertex: STORE $w_1$, REMOVE $w_1$ and $v_1$, and then LOAD $v_2$ and $w_2$.
-We first need to STORE $u_1$ back to the main memory with cost $1$, and then we need to LOAD both $v_2$ and $w_2$.
-See Figure \ref{fig:two_edges_case_c}. \end{enumerate} \end{observation}
+We first need to STORE $w_1$ in memory with cost one, then REMOVE it and then LOAD $w_2$ from the main memory with cost one, totaling two moves. \item Five moves with total cost three, if they do not share any vertex: STORE $w_1$, REMOVE $w_1$ and $v_1$, and then LOAD $v_2$ and $w_2$.
+We first need to STORE $w_1$ back to the main memory with cost $1$, and then we need to LOAD both $v_2$ and $w_2$. \end{enumerate}

+\begin{proposition} Let $G=(V,E)$, with $|V|=n$ and $|E|=m$ be a single-level DAG.
+Let $OPT$ be the cost of an optimal pebbling strategy in the pebble game with partial computations, with $M=2$.
+We can find a pebbling strategy with cost at most $\frac{21}{8} OPT$ in polynomial time.
+If the machine is modified to allow LOAD and STORE to be executed simultaneously as one instruction, then the optimal pebbling strategy can be approximated within a factor of $\frac{8}{7} OPT$ in polynomial time.